Lobo (Dell Comics): Later appearances

 Lobo was revived in 2017 in InDELLible Comics’ All-New Popular Comics #1.

 In 2018, a Lobo novella was published in a collection entitled, Fantastic 4N1, written by author, David Noe.

 Awards

 In May 2006, Tallarico was bestowed the East Coast Black Age of Comics Convention's Pioneer Award for Lifetime Achievement, in recognition of his work on the first comic book to star an African-American.
 He was an honoree at the reception dinner at the African American Museum in Philadelphia, Pennsylvania.

-Black comic book stars

-Aside from characters featured in the single-issue, small-press niche publication All-Negro Comics in 1947, the first mainstream comic book feature with a black star, albeit not African-American, was "Waku, Prince of the Bantu", an African tribal chief feature from Marvel Comics' 1950s predecessor Atlas Comics.
-This was one of four regular features in each issue of the omnibus title Jungle Tales (Sept.
-1954 – Sept.
-1955).
-Marvel introduced the first black superhero, the Black Panther, also an African, as a supporting character in a 1966 issue of Fantastic Four.
-Comic books' first known African-American superhero, Marvel's the Falcon, debuted in Captain America #117 (Sept.
-1969).
-There would be no Black star of his or her own comic until 1972, with Marvel's Luke Cage, Hero for Hire, followed in 1973 by Marvel's Black Panther in Jungle Action.